MeisterReporter/wows-ship-tombula/README.md

 # Whats up Next? / Bugs
 - **Making the Website responsive**: Currently the Website Layout looks only on Desktop Devices like it should, a layout for Teblets and Smartphones is missing.
 The Page can be used on Tablets / Smartphones, but the Layout is really messed up.
+- **Modify the Shipdata**: World of Warships does not distinguish between Light Cruisers, Heavy Cruisers and Battlecruisers, while the Ship Tombula does, the data has to be modified.
+Currently its not done, so toggling ship classes wrapped in braces will do nothing.
+Toggling the CL and BC Ship class will currently not work.
 - Adding a feature which reads from the WoWs Numbers API which ships you have/had in port and select them when you click on a Button.
 - Fixing Bugs if they occur